-Badger Mountain gives you beautiful views of the Columbia Basin you won’t get anywhere else in the Tri-Cities.
-Rising to 1,579 feet at its highest point, the mountain features 5 unique trails that will give you a unique challenge, whether you’re on foot, bike, or horse.
+Badger Mountain features beautiful views of the Columbia Basin you won’t get anywhere else in the Tri-Cities.
+Rising to 1,579 feet at its highest point, the mountain has 5 unique trails, each giving you a different challenge whether you’re on foot, bike, or horse.
 Find out more about each below.

 The Skyline Trail starts from the Westgate parking lot off of Dallas Road.
 It generally runs the ridgeline of Badger Mountain until it meets the Sagebrush and Langdon Trail at the tripple junction on the east edge of the preserve.
 It is a 3 1/2 foot wide path paved with crushed rock and has an average 10% grade.
 The surface is mostly smooth but can be rough in places.

 The trail leaves the parking lot next to the kiosk.
 For the first half mile, the trail climbs steadily in scattered sagebrush.
 At about the half mile point there is an intersection with the Langdon Trail branching off to the right.
 The Skyline Trail continues climbing crossing a service road and the landscape changes to mostly dryland grasses with numerous balsamroot in the spring.

 At 1.3 miles, the trail crosses the service road again and switches to the south side of Badger Mountain.
 From here to the junction with the Canyon Trail at mile two, it follows the contours gaining slowly gaining elevation to its high point.
 Take a left onto the Canyon Trail for the last 40 feet elevation to the summit and best views (and radio towers) or continue straight ahead.

 For the next 0.7 miles, the trail gradually descends to where it crosses the service road one final time.
 From here to the end it wanders through sagebrush until meeting the Langdon and Sagebrush Trail at just under 3 miles from the start.